 - Some courses are sequential and only offered in the fall or spring.
 Check Schedule of Courses for class times, the semester a class is offered and for course pre-requisites.

-- Freshmen and Sophomores can go to any UUD advising office to initiate a major change.
+- Freshmen and Sophomores can go to any one of the Neighborhood UUD advising offices to initiate a major change.

 - MUST be from your MSU mail account

 - Request is to be sent to: firstname.lastname@example.org

 - “Request for Major Change" must be in Subject Line